-A San Antonio fireworks amateur fireworks show went terribly wrong resulting in two teenagers being hospitalized, one of whom lost his hand in the incident
+A San Antonio fireworks amateur fireworks show went terribly wrong resulting in two teenagers being hospitalized due to a firework hand injury, one of whom lost his hand in the incident

 KTSA News reveals that the two men were involved in a firework accident on January 3 in San Antonio’s Northeast Side.
 The victims include 18-year-old David Huerta and his unidentified teenage friend.

 Reports indicate the two were in the process of lighting a mortar shell-style firework when it suddenly blasted apart.
 The explosion blew off Huerta’s hands off completely.
-The other teen also lost three fingers on one hand suffered face and eye injuries.
+The other teen also lost three fingers on one hand and also suffered face and eye injuries from the fireworks.

 Following the accident, the two were quickly sent to San Antonio Military Medical Center.
 Officers of San Antonio said at least 200 people were in the parking lot of Eisenhower Road Flea Market during the accident.